Gunjankumar55/Gunjankumar55/README.md

 [![Resume](https://img.shields.io/badge/Resume-View-green)](https://gunjankumar55.github.io/my-resume/resume.pdf)

 ## 🎯 About Me
 I'm a B.Tech student at Ramrao Adik Institute of Technology, specializing in Computer Engineering with a focus on Data Science.
-With a strong CGPA of 9.40/10, I'm passionate about building intelligent systems and contributing to technological innovation.
+I'm passionate about building intelligent systems and contributing to technological innovation.

 ## 🎓 Education
 - **B.Tech in Computer Engineering (Data Science)**